sartography/SpiffWorkflow/README.md

 ## Main design goals

-- Directly support as many of the patterns of workflowpatterns.com as possible.
+- Spiff Workflow aims to directly support as many of the patterns of workflowpatterns.com as possible.
+- Spiff Workflow provides **excellent test coverage** (near 100%).
+- Spiff Workflow provides a **clean Python API**.
-- Map those patterns into workflow elements that are easy to understand by a user in a workflow GUI editor.
+- Spiff Workflow allows for mapping patterns into workflow elements that are **easy to understand for non-technical users** in a workflow GUI editor.
-- Provide a clean Python API.
+- Spiff Workflow implements the best possible **path prediction** for workflows.

 Spiff Workflow also provides a parser and workflow emulation layer that can be used to create executable Spiff Workflow specifications